vSphere Lifecycle Manager TechNote

 Hardware Compatibility Checks

-When you initiate a hardware compatibility check for a cluster, vSphere Lifecycle Manager verifies that the components (software, drivers and firmware) in the image are compatible with all storage controllers on the hosts in the cluster as per the vSAN VCG. vLCM scans the image and checks whether the physical I/O device controllers are compatible with the ESXi version specified in the image.
+When you initiate a hardware compatibility check for a cluster, vSphere Lifecycle Manager verifies that the components (software, drivers and firmware) in the image are compatible with all storage controllers, and storage devices on the hosts in the cluster as per the vSAN VCG.
 The task also checks whether the driver and firmware versions specified in the image are compatible with the cluster hardware as per the vSAN VCG.
 KB60382 identifies all IO Controllers that vSAN supports firmware updating.

 Hardware compatibility issues are reported as warnings, but they do not prevent you from remediating the hosts in the cluster against the image.
 Hardware compatibility checks are available only for vSAN clusters that are managed with a single image (vLCM).
 At the host level, hardware compatibility checks can be run against the VMware compatibility Guide as well as the vSAN HCG for running state.
 Host level hardware compatibility checks do not have access to the firmware information in the HSMs and do not check against the vLCM cluster level desired image.